 The NRMP has issued the following dates for the Neuroradiology

-was moved ahead this year due to the ABR core exam schedule):
+was moved ahead to avoid conflict with the ABR core exam

 For foreign medical graduates (FMG), we will only be able to